blockchain/blockchain-wallet-v4-frontend/README.md

    * `yarn i --save-dev [package-name]`
 3. To test bitcoin handling in dev mode: run this javascript command in the browser console:
    * `window.navigator.registerProtocolHandler('bitcoin', http://localhost:8080/a/%s, 'Blockchain')`

 ## Production Builds
 To build the frontend application for production: `npm run build:prod`

 ## Code Quality
 ### Linting
+Code linting is handled by [ESLint](https://eslint.org/).
 The following commands are available:
  * `yarn lint` Lints all the 3 packages.
  * `yarn lint:components` Lints only [blockchain-info-components](./packages/blockchain-info-components).
  * `yarn lint:core` Lints only [blockchain-wallet-v4](./packages/blockchain-wallet-v4).
  * `yarn lint:frontend` Lints only [blockchain-wallet-v4-frontend](./packages/blockchain-wallet-v4-frontend).

 ### Unit Tests
+Testing is done via [Jest](https://facebook.github.io/jest/) and [Enzyme](http://airbnb.io/enzyme/).
 The following commands are available:
  * `yarn test` Runs unit tests for all the 3 packages.
  * `yarn test:components` Runs unit tests for only [blockchain-info-components](./packages/blockchain-info-components).
  * `yarn test:core` Runs unit tests for only [blockchain-wallet-v4](./packages/blockchain-wallet-v4).